rust-lang/book/src/ch05-01-method-syntax.md

 }
 ```

+Other than this, the rest of the example is familiar: an implementation of
+`distance()` and using the method to find an answer.

-Next is our definition.
-This looks very similar to our previous definition of
+Our definition of `distance()` here as a method looks very similar to our
-`distance()` as a function:
+previous definition of `distance()` as a function, but with two differences.
+Here's the `distance()` function again:

 ```rust,ignore
 fn distance(p1: Point, p2: Point) -> f64 {